-Menstruation is nature's way of preparing a woman's body for pregnancy.
-Most girls start menstruating between the ages of 9 and 16 but in rare situations others go up to 19 years.
+Most girls start menstruating between the ages of 9 and 16.
 They will continue to menstruate regularly, unless they become pregnant, until menopause, which happens between the ages of 45 and 55.

 The menstrual cycle has two main parts - pre-ovulation and post-ovulation.
-Pre-ovulation varies in length by woman and by cycle - It is usually between 15-17 days long, but can be as short as 9 days or as long as 23 days.
+Pre-ovulation varies in length by woman and by cycle.
+It is usually between 15-17 days long, but can be as short as 9 days or as long as 23 days.
 It begins with the first day of menstruation and ends with ovulation.
-Menstruation is when the lining of the uterus breaks down and leaves the body.
+Menstruation happens when the lining of the uterus breaks down and leaves the body.
 It usually lasts from 3 to 7 days.